volatilflerovium/keyboard_and_mouse_input_recorder_and_player/README.md

 # Keyboard and Mouse Input Recorder and Player

-Keyboard and Mouse Input Recorder and Player (KeyboardAndMouseRecorderPlayer) is a Linux desktop application for recording sequence of keyboard and mouse input that can be saved to a file and be played it at any time to simulate user input.
+Keyboard and Mouse Input Recorder and Player (kmRecorderAndPlayer) is a Linux desktop application for recording sequence of keyboard and mouse input that can be saved to a file and be played back at any time to simulate user input.

 ## Content